jlant/waterapputils/docs/_build/html/_sources/overview.txt

 and basin shapefile attribute variables.
 A user will typically only edit the section called *WATER simulation information*.
 This section contains information about a WATER simulation.
-A WATER simulation can be either a *single* simulation or a *batch* simulation.
+A WATER simulation can be either a *single* or a *batch* simulation.
 Each simulation type has a few different outputs along with a different directory structure.

+    | A *single* simulation corresponds to basins that were *delineated* within the WATER application using a pour point.
+    | A *batch* simulation corresponds to basins that were *pre-delineated* and were used within the WATER application.

 --------------